turanszkij/WickedEngine/Documentation/ScriptingAPI-Documentation.md

 - [outer]SetProfilerEnabled(bool enabled)

 ### RenderPath
-A RenderPath describes a scene wich can render itself.
+A RenderPath is a high level system that represents a part of the whole application.
+It is responsible to handle high level rendering and logic flow.
+A render path can be for example a loading screen, a menu screen, or primary game screen, etc.
 - [constructor]RenderPath()
 - GetContent() : Resource result
 - Initialize()